 While it takes a bit longer to preserve food this way, canning is one of the most versatile ways to preserve food.
 Canning works for tomatoes, beans, jellies, pie fillings, and so much more!!!

 Once canned, your food will store for quite a long time in your basement, cooler, or pantry shelves.
-No need of electricity: they can be eaten right out of the jar if needed.
+No need for electricity: they can be eaten right out of the jar if needed.

 Here are some slow cooker recipes to use some of your canned foods.